 PDF download Download Article

-1. There are plenty of iconic villain names, like Voldemort and Darth Vader.
-Pop culture villains often transcend the media and become cultural icons.
+1. Pop culture villains often transcend the media and become cultural icons.
 Think of classics like Green Goblin, Darth Vader, and He who shall not be named (even though we named him in the caption).
 Even if you haven’t seen their source material, you’ve likely heard of them.
 This also rings true for:[4]

 • The Joker